Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Properness

 \section{Properness}

 This paper has so far studied the question when triangulation is possible for a multiview variety.
-We take this opportunity to discuss for what center arrangements calibration is possible, or rather when it is impossible.
+We take this opportunity to discuss for what center arrangements calibration is possible.
 In particular, we are interested in when $\Mck=\Pck$.
 This is equivalent to

 If this holds, then any data of an image correspondence $\widetilde{p}$ implies no conditions of $\Ca$, because set-theoretically, there are no constraints on $\mathcal M_{\Ca,k}$.
-By the following, this property is determined only by the dimensions and intersections of the centers of $\ca$.
+By the following, this property is essentially determined only by geometry of the centers.

 \begin{proposition} We have $\Mck=\Pck$ if and only if $\ca$ is pseudo-disjoint with respect to $k$ and

 \end{proposition}

 \begin{proof} We always have $\Mck\subseteq \Pck$ and since they are both irreducible, $\Mck=\Pck$ is equivalent to $\dim \Mck=\dim \Pck$.
 If this equality holds, then